 - Certain types of tremors

 Beta blockers aren't usually prescribed for blood pressure until other medications, such as diuretics, haven't worked effectively.
 Your doctor may prescribe beta blockers as one of several medications to lower your blood pressure, including angiotensin-converting enzyme (ACE) inhibitors, diuretics or calcium channel blockers.

-Beta blockers may not work as effectively for black and older people, especially when taken without other blood pressure medications.
+Beta blockers may not work as effectively for people of African heritage and older people, especially when taken without other blood pressure medications.